libxsmm/libxsmm/documentation/tensorflow.md

 ## Development and Tests<a name="regression-tests"></a>

-This section focuses on LIBXSMM's integration with TensorFlow, which has two aspects: (1)&#160;sparse CNN, and (2)&#160;CNN.
-To build and run the regression tests for the sparse routines:
+This section focuses on LIBXSMM's integration with TensorFlow, which has two aspects: (1)&#160;sparse CNN using SpMDM routines, and (2)&#160;CNN using direct convolutions.
+To build and run the regression tests for the sparse routines (SpMDM):

 ```bash
 bazel build <all-build-flags-used-to-build-the-wheel> //tensorflow/core/kernels:sparse_matmul_op_test